kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/astar-search.md

 <iframe src="https://www.youtube.com/embed/" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
 </div>

+## A\* Search Optimality

+A\* search is guaranteed to find the optimal solution if the heuristic function is **admissible** and **consistent**.

+An **admissible** heuristic function `h(n)` is one that never overestimates the cost of reaching the goal.
+In other words, the heuristic function should always be less than or equal to the actual cost of reaching the goal.

+A heuristic function `h(n)` is **consistent** if the estimated cost of reaching the goal from the current state is no greater than the step cost of getting to the next state plus the estimated cost of reaching the goal from the next state.
+So, if I'm at state `n`, and I take an action that costs `c` to get to a sucessor state `n'`, the estimated cost of reaching the goal from state `n` should be less than or equal to the step cost of getting to state `n'` plus the estimated cost of reaching the goal from state `n'`.

+`h(n) <= c + h(n')`

+In our next example, we will use the `count_misplaced_tiles` heuristic function to solve the 15-puzzle problem with A\* search.
+The `count_misplaced_tiles` heuristic function is admissible and consistent for the 15-puzzle problem, so it is guaranteed to find the optimal solution (number of moves to solve the puzzle).

 ## Solving the 15-Puzzle Problem with A\* Search

 To solve the 15-Puzzle problem with the A\* search algorithm, we need to modify our algorithm to use both the cost of the path and the heuristic function to guide its search.
 The additional component we need will be the calculation of `g_value` which is the cost of the path from the start state to the current state.